openstack-archive/fuel-docs/pages/operations/7400-murano.rst

 can only be obtained directly from Microsoft,
 Murano is still to some degree a do-it-yourself project.
-Fuel is able to configure Murano's dashboard, API, and engine services, but you will need to read documention on the steps to set up a Murano base image;
+Fuel is able to configure Murano's dashboard, API, and engine services, but you will need to read documentation on the steps to set up a Murano base image;
 see `Creating a Murano Image <http://murano-api.readthedocs.org/en/latest/image_builders/index.html>`_.
 Images can be uploaded via Glance.